 workers would have gotten for their film would have gone back to the communities to help with the displaced worker problems.]

-in 1985 he gave to Moore, Westfall's proposal for a 90 minute film the G.M. auto worker intended to make at the time.'' ''He
+that in 1985 he gave to Moore, Westfall's proposal for a 90 minute film the G.M. auto worker intended to make at the time.''

-said he was looking to get Moore's input on the proposal for a film Westfall was looking to produce in collaboration with
+''He said he was looking to get Moore's input on the proposal for a film Westfall was looking to produce in collaboration